9. Evaluation¶

 precision recall f1-score support

-Precision measures what statistics nerds call “positive predictive value.”
+The precision column measures what statistics nerds call “positive predictive value.”
 It’s how often the model made the correct decision when it applied a category.
-For instance, in the “Bar” category, the LLM correctly predicted both of the bars in our supervised sample.
-That’s a precision of 1.00.
-An analogy here is a baseball player’s contact rate.
-Precision is a measure of how often the model connects with the ball when it swings its bat.
+For instance, in the “Bar” category here, the LLM has a precision of 0.25, which means only 25% of “Bar” predictions were correct.

-Recall measures how many of the supervised instances were identified by the model.
-In this case, it shows that the LLM correctly spotted 80% of the hotels in our manual sample.
+The recall column measures how many of the supervised instances were correctly identified by the model.
+In this case, it shows that the LLM spotted 89% of the restaurants in our manual sample.
+The total number of restaurants in the sample is shown in the support column.
+So, out of 36 restaurants, the model correctly identified 32 of them.

 The f1-score is a combination of precision and recall.
 It’s a way to measure a model’s overall performance by balancing the two.

 The averages at the bottom combine the results for all categories.
-The macro row is a simple average all the scores in that column.
-The weighted row is a weighted average based on the number of instances in each category.
+The accuracy row shows how often the model got the right answer across all categories as a grand total.
+The macro row is a simple average of the precision, recall and f1-score for each category, which treats all categories equally regardless of how many instances they have in the sample.
+The weighted row is a mixed average based on the number of instances in each category.

 Due to the inherent randomness in the LLM’s predictions, it’s a good idea to test your sample and run these reports multiple times to get a sense of the model’s performance.